 and has some grand views, when there is no fog.
 You can see out to Chimney

 Rock (point on the left) in this shot.
 When you check-in with the ranger

 you can get a free paper map.
-It will work but check out there other map
+It will work but check out there other

-are superior to the free one.
+that are superior to the free one.

-We passed the junction to the
+We passed the junction to